EvgeniyRRU/yii2-slick/README.md

             'autoplay' => true,
             'dots'     => true,
-            // note, that for params passing function you should use JsExpression object 'onAfterChange' => new JsExpression('function() {console.log("The cat has shown")}'), ],
+            // note, that for params passing function you should use JsExpression object
+            // but pay atention, In slick 1.4, callback methods have been deprecated and replaced with events.
+            'onAfterChange' => new JsExpression('function() {console.log("The cat has shown")}'),
+        ],